Microsoft cloud growth forecast bodes well for tech rivals, too

 NEW YORK, Jan 26 (Reuters) - After a brief scare, Microsoft Corp MSFT.O reassured tech investors late on Tuesday that the enterprise internet cloud business category has plenty of room to grow.

 Shares of the software and services giant sank as much as 6% on Tuesday after it reported less-than-stellar growth in its cloud business.
-But they rebounded after Microsoft set a growth target ahead of Wall Street's in the current quarter, erasing earlier after-hours losses to trade 3% above the closing price.
+But they rebounded on Wednesday on Microsoft forecast for cloud growth in the current quarter.
+Shares climbed more than 5% to $303.14, adding a boost to Wall Street's main indexes.

-Executives forecast revenue for Microsoft's Intelligent Cloud unit of $18.75 billion-$19 billion for the third quarter, compared with a Wall Street consensus of $18.15 billion, according to Refinitiv data.
+Executives forecast revenue for Microsoft's Intelligent Cloud unit of $18.75 billion to $19 billion for the third quarter, compared with a Wall Street consensus of $18.15 billion, according to Refinitiv data.

 Microsoft's forward-looking confidence, on top of its revenue for the second quarter beating estimates, helped battle back a backlash against tech shares that has led to stock price gyrations.